 Depending on your instructional goals and preferred work process, Moodle provides you with a variety of options for managing grades during the semester and entering final grades into SPIRE.

-If you prefer to bypass Moodle’s aggregation and calculate final grades in a spreadsheet (such as Excel), you can upload a single score for the course.
-The Course Total column can be calculated by Moodle or edited manually, but you can’t upload scores into the Course total column.
-For this reason, uploading a final score requires the extra step of uploading the final score into a separate column in the Gradebook and creating a calculation that makes the “course total” column equal to the uploaded column.
+If you prefer to bypass Moodle’s aggregation, you can calculate final grades in a spreadsheet (such as Excel) and upload students' final scores for the course.
+The Course total column can be calculated by Moodle or edited manually, but you can’t upload scores directly into the Course total column.
+For this reason, you must upload final scores into a separate column in the Gradebook and create a calculation that makes the Course total column equal to the uploaded column.
 Note that any uploaded score over 100 will be given an A, so extra calculations may be necessary (in Moodle or before uploading) if the total score for the class can exceed 100.

-Letter grades can’t be entered directly in the Moodle Gradebook or uploaded from a spreadsheet- they can only be generated and displayed within Moodle based on the percentage of the aggregated numeric scores.
+Letter grades can’t be entered directly in the Moodle Gradebook or uploaded from a spreadsheet—they can only be generated and displayed within Moodle based on percentages of numeric scores.
 If you prefer to work with letter grades, it requires some extra steps.

 The Letter Grade settings in the Gradebook match ranges of scores to letter grades.
-The ranges are based on whole numbers from a drop down menu (which may be odd for graders who are used to pinpoint decimal control), and you can only have one grading scheme per course.
+The ranges are based on boundaries you can customize by entering values and allows up to 2 decimal places.
 Note that the grading scheme you set up for letter grades is based on percentages, so even though the Gradebook allows you to enter any number in a Grade field, numbers over 100 will be assigned an A. If you want to automatically generate letter grades in Moodle, and you are working with scores that can be higher than 100, you will need to do some extra calculations to provide a percentage of the possible total.
 Note that you can only have one Grade letter scheme per course.

 The simplest approach to using letter grades in Moodle is to set up your numeric-to-letter conversion scheme in the Moodle Gradebook settings to function like a "decoder key" of sorts.
 For example, A=95, A-=92, B+=89, B=85.
 Then when grading, enter in the Moodle Gradebook the number that matches the letter grade you want to assign (e.g., 89 for a B+), or upload numeric scores from a spreadsheet.
 When Moodle generates letter grades, it will match numeric scores to the ranges in the Letter Grade settings and display the correct letter grade to students.